micahblu/tab-me/readme.txt

 2. Here's an example of the shortcode used to make the show screenshot: screenshot-2.png

 == Changelog ==

+= 1.0.2 =
+* Fixed a padding issue that was present with some themes
+* Added ability to set tabs to external/internal links with along with a target attribute

 = 1.0.1 =
 * Now multiple Tab Me tab groups will works on the same page.
 Thanks http://profiles.wordpress.org/flymke !